DevKiDMediaCreation/JTSAM/README.md

-# JSAI
+# JTSAM
-Machine Learning in JS
+Machine Learning and Advance Math in JS/TS